flutter/packages/packages/go_router_builder/README.md

 }
 ```

-A query parameter equal to its default value is not included in the location.
+A query parameter that equals to its default value is not included in the location.

 ## Extra parameter